xht308/DIff_Algo_Demo/demo/README.md

 Adding this flag will make the program finding shortest edit script between src and dest `strings`.

 #### -d: The destination file (string)
-**Necessary**.
+**Required**.
 The path to the destination file or the destination string if the character mode enabled.

 #### -s: The source file (string)
-**Necessary**.
+**Required**.
 The path to the source file or the source string if the character mode enabled.

 #### -t: Print the processing time
 With this flag enabled, the program will append the running time of the algorithm to the output in a new line.